 The first step to entering the following programs is to take part in an assessment process which includes taking the college's free placement test.
-The second step is to discuss your scores with the Counseling and Career Services staff.
-Next, see a Business Technology advisor.
-If your scores show you need pre-program classes, your advisor will help you determine if you need one or more of the following:
+The second step is to obtain your scores from the Counseling and Career Services staff.
+Next, see a Business Technology (BT) advisor.
+If your scores show you need pre-program classes, your BT advisor will help you determine if you need one or more of the following:

-BT084 Business English 1 3
+BT084 Business English 1

-CA121 Keyboarding (if less than 25 wpm) 3
+CA121 Keyboarding (if less than 25 wpm)

-MTH060 Introductory Algebra+ 4
+MTH060 Introductory Algebra+4

-RD090 College Textbook Reading 3
+RD090 College Textbook Reading

-If you have questions about the requirements, call Counseling and Career Services at 503.399.5120 or 503.399.5114.
+If you have questions about the requirements, call the Business Technology office at 503.399.6094 or 503.399.5114.
 Failure to be assessed may delay your entry into program classes.